 Ingredient shopping list

-EGG YOLK.
+Egg yolk.
 An egg yolk will add moisture to the cookie and help bind everything together.

 If you don’t like it (or cannot find it anywhere) try flower water instead.
 However, if you don’t feel like risking with such new strong flavors, just add almond liqueur (Amaretto).
 It’s up to you, even though I strongly advise you to give rosewater a try!

-How to make kourabiedes
+How to make Greek Christmas butter cookies

 Let’s get down to business now…